 The AfDB's capacity building for corridor countries' regulatory institutions addresses a fundamental challenge: government agencies in Angola, DRC, and Zambia may lack the technical capacity to effectively oversee corridor operations, enforce environmental and social standards, and ensure that investment agreements protect national and community interests.
 Building this capacity is arguably more important than any single financing commitment, as regulatory effectiveness determines whether safeguards are enforced long after DFI supervision missions conclude.

-Our advocacy engages with AfDB technical assistance programmes to promote inclusion of civil society monitoring capacity alongside government regulatory capacity.
+Editorial analysis engages with AfDB technical assistance programmes to promote inclusion of civil society monitoring capacity alongside government regulatory capacity.
 Independent civil society oversight complements and strengthens government regulation.
-The AfDB's own experience demonstrates that external oversight mechanisms improve project outcomes — our advocacy asks the Bank to invest in the civil society infrastructure that provides this oversight for corridor operations.
+The AfDB's own experience demonstrates that external oversight mechanisms improve project outcomes — editorial analysis asks the Bank to invest in the civil society infrastructure that provides this oversight for corridor operations.

 Continental Integration Mandate